The advice here is for parents of a child with a food allergy. Most of it is also relevant if you're an adult with a food allergy.

 Unpackaged food

 Unpackaged food does not need to be labelled in the same way as packaged food.
-The law requires food businesses to tell customers if their food products contain any of the 14 allergens, but this can be done in different ways.
+Food businesses must tell customers if their food products contain any of the 14 allergens.
+But this can be done in different ways.

-If you or your child have a severe food allergy, you need to be careful when you eat out.
+If you or your child has a severe food allergy, be careful when you eat out.

 Let the staff know